awslabs/project-lakechain/docs/src/content/docs/guides/api.md

 ---

-### Conditionals
+### Filters

-The Middleware API exposes a built-in conditional API that can be applied on a middleware connection.
-The conditional API makes it possible to describe a condition that gets compiled at deployment time into an [SNS filtering](https://docs.aws.amazon.com/sns/latest/dg/sns-message-filtering.html) rule.
-Use conditions to filter documents coming from another middleware.
+The Middleware API exposes a built-in filtering API that can be applied on a middleware connection.
+The filtering API makes it possible to describe a condition that gets compiled at deployment time into an [SNS filtering](https://docs.aws.amazon.com/sns/latest/dg/sns-message-filtering.html) rule.
+Use filters to filter documents coming from another middleware.

 > ℹ️ The below example keeps only documents that have a size inferior to 1MB.